bbchallenge/bbchallenge/src/routes/story.md

 These results drastically reduce the hope that we'd ever know the value of BB even for small values such as 15.
 Even worse, BB(6) <Katex math={BB6}/> [[Kropitz, 2010]](http://turbotm.de/~heiner/BB/bb-xlist.txt) as there is a 6-state Turing machine halting after roughly that many steps (exact number given in [[Kropitz, 2010]](http://turbotm.de/~heiner/BB/bb-xlist.txt)), which is way bigger than the estimated number of atoms in the universe 10<sup>80</sup>.

-Hence, the frontier between tractable and non-tractable values of BB really seems to be situated at BB(5).
+Hence, the frontier between tractable and intractable values of BB seems to be situated at BB(5).

 <a id="bb5"></a>